RSE-Sheffield/RSE-Sheffield.github.io/pages/support/code-clinic.md

 ### Where?

+The clinic will be held on Google Meet by default.
-A Google Meet link will be provided in the Google Calendar invite issued when you book a clinic.
+A link will be provided in the Google Calendar invite issued when you book a clinic.
+If you would rather have an in person meeting, please contact us at [`code-clinic-helpers-group@sheffield.ac.uk`](mailto:)

 ### When